Northmoor Road: Residents

 Perhaps the most famous resident of Northmoor Road was the Oxford academic and author J. R. R. Tolkien.
 He lived at No. 22 in 1926–30 and then a larger house at No. 20 in 1930–47.
-Tolkien wrote The Hobbit and most of The Lord of the Rings while living at 20 Northmoor Road.
+Tolkien wrote The Hobbit and most of The Lord of the Rings while living at No. 20.
 There is now a blue plaque on the house and it has been Grade II listed (Entry Number: 1391361) since 2004.
 Tolkien later lived at Sandfield Road in Headington.
-According to a 2019 report, much of the 20 Northmoor home's interior remains "largely unaltered" since the 1940s.
+According to a 2019 report, much of No. 20's interior remains "largely unaltered" since the 1940s.

 Another resident was Sir Martin Wood, who in 1959 set up his company, Oxford Instruments, in his garden shed at his house in Northmoor Road.
 Oxford Instruments, the first significant spin-out company from the University of Oxford, made the first superconducting magnets for MRI scanners and became a leader in medical technology.
 Later, in the 1980s, Wood founded the Northmoor Trust, aimed at promoting nature conservation at Little Wittenham and Wittenham Clumps in the Oxfordshire countryside south of Oxford.
-From 1994 to 2014, Michael O'Regan, OBE, and his wife Jane, lived at 6 Northmoor Road.
+From 1994 to 2014, Michael O'Regan, OBE, and his wife Jane, lived at No. 6 Northmoor Road.
 O’Regan was co-founder of Research Machines, a company that supplies computer hardware and software for the educational market.
 In 1998, O'Regan founded the Hamilton Trust, a charity that provides resources for teachers.

-Charles Firth, Professor of History at the University of Oxford, lived at No. 2 Northmoor Road, a distinctive house with a two-storey bow-front, designed by E. W. Allfrey in 1903–8.
+The German Indologist and philologist Rudolf Hoernlé lived for several years at No. 8 Northmoor Road, dying there (during the Spanish flu pandemic) in 1918.
+Charles Firth (1857–1936), Professor of History at the University of Oxford, lived at No. 2, a distinctive house with a two-storey bow-front, designed by E. W. Allfrey in 1903–8.
 The house is in the Queen Anne style.
 The Oxford University historian of science, Professor Margaret Gowing, CBE (1921–1998), lived in Northmoor Place towards the end of her life.
 Michael Maclagan, Fellow and Tutor in Modern History at Trinity College, herald, and Lord Mayor of Oxford 1970–71, lived for many years at No. 20, Tolkien's former home.
 The diplomat Sir Julian Bullard (1928–2006) lived in Northmoor Road during his retirement.